margowo/Pipeline/README.md

     sudo mv /tmp/eksctl /usr/local/bin

-## Set up EKS and Jenkins to finalize your pipeline
+## Set up EKS and Jenkins to finalize your pipeline <<<<start 12 Dec

     Use the clusterconfig.yaml file to configure your EKS cluster

     run the following command:

-        eksctl create cluster --config-file clusterconfig.yaml (will take about 20 minutes or more)
+        eksctl create cluster --name test --instance-types t2.medium --ssh-public-key wongkp Copy "apiVersion:version 1" and everything after. paste to contents of kuber... creds in Jenkins. eksctl create cluster --config-file clusterconfig.yaml (will take about 20 minutes or more)

         once this is complete, the output will tell you where your config file is located at